Chart Color Schemes

 Population

-Population growth drivers in East Victoria Park - Carlisle are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in East Victoria Park - Carlisle are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-East Victoria Park - Carlisle's population is around 19,639 as of Aug 2025.
-This reflects an increase of 2,394 people since the 2021 Census, which reported a population of 17,245 people.
-The change was inferred from the estimated resident population of 19,561 from the ABS as of June 2024 and an additional 123 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,132 persons per square kilometer.
-East Victoria Park - Carlisle's growth rate of 13.9% since the 2021 census exceeded the national average (8.6%).
-Population growth for the area was primarily driven by overseas migration that contributed approximately 78.8% of overall population gains during recent periods.
+East Victoria Park - Carlisle's population was around 19,636 as of November 2025.
+This figure reflects an increase of 2,391 people since the 2021 Census, which reported a population of 17,245.
+The change is inferred from the estimated resident population of 19,561 in June 2024 and an additional 122 validated new addresses since the Census date.
+This results in a population density ratio of 3,131 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessment.
+East Victoria Park - Carlisle's growth rate of 13.9% since the 2021 census exceeded the national average of 8.9%, indicating a higher than average growth trend in the region.
+Overseas migration contributed approximately 78.8% of overall population gains during recent periods, driving this growth.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered, growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data) are used.
-Future population trends project an above median growth for statistical areas across the nation, with East Victoria Park - Carlisle expected to expand by 4,714 persons to 2041, reflecting a total increase of 23.6% over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate post-2032 growth, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends indicate an above median growth for statistical areas across the nation.
+By 2041, East Victoria Park - Carlisle is projected to expand by 4,714 persons, reflecting a total increase of 23.6% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population